pinikomarov/submariner/pkg/cable/wireguard/README.md

 ## Monitoring

-the cabledriver
 The following metrics are exposed currently:

-- metrics that exposed per gateway:
-  - `wireguard_connected_endpoints` the number of connections.
 - metrics that exposed per connection:
+  - `connection_activation_status` connection is connected/disconnected.represented as 1/0 respectively
-  - `wireguard_connection_lifetime` the wireguard connection lifetime in seconds.
+  - `connection_uptime_duration_seconds` connection uptime duration in seconds
-  - `wireguard_tx_bytes` Bytes transmitted for the connection.
+  - `connection_tx_bytes` Bytes transmitted to the connection
-  - `wireguard_rx_bytes` Bytes received for the connection.
+  - `connection_rx_bytes` Bytes received from the connection